HugoRCD/vuejs-boilerplate/README.md

 # Introduction
 Here is a completely working VueJS Template !
 This app is a single-page application built with VueJS and includes features such as OAuth authentication with Google, translation with I18n, and a dark and light theme and many more...
-Everything is connect to a working api in NestJS check here !!!
+Everything is connect and ready to use to a working api in NestJS check here !!!
+[NestJS Template](https://github.com/HugoRCD/nestjs-boilerplate)

 ## Features
 - OAuth authentication with Google